 • Altiplano, in which artist Malena Szlam and volcanologist Clive Oppenheimer explore the Atacama Desert.

 • Austral Index, in which Pete Segall catalogues a number of souths from SoHo to Yunnan.

 • Borderlands, in which Joanna Pocock travels along what would be The Wall on the Mexico-United States border.

-• Four car ramps in Ard El Lewa and Al Moatamadeyah, in which Paolo Patelli documents the building of unsanctioned motorway ramps in Ard El Lewa, Cairo.
+• Four car ramps, in which Paolo Patelli documents the building of unsanctioned motorway ramps in Ard El Lewa, Cairo.

 • Milton of Vivos, in which Jenny Perlin encounters a man preparing for the apocalypse in a bunker in South Dakota.

 • Night Wind Remembers, in which Donal Mosher returns to North Carolina for his father’s surgery, confronting illness, aging and celluloid fantasies.